Stonemuzzle/Foreman/README.md

 # Foreman #

+*Forked from github.com/w-flo/Foreman, which is a fork of bitbucket.org/Nicksaurus/foreman*

 This is a simple program for generating flowcharts for production lines in the game [Factorio](https://www.factorio.com/).

 Requires .Net 4.0 or higher and Visual C++ 2012 to run.
 Also works in mono, but the GUI has a few problems (missing scroll bars etc).